hackerinnen/hackerinnen/content/hackerinnen/yvonne-plotz/_index.en.md

 I had computer science at school, but at that time I couldn't do anything with it.
 In retrospect, I think that's a pity, because if I would have started to deal with it back then, I could have learned so many cool things by now.

-So 3 years ago I came across the site of the Code Girls (https://codegirls.de/) and their workshops - and I had tasted blood.
-Via detours I then came across a Django workshop at the base camp (https://www.basislager.co/) and realized that I enjoy programming quite a bit.
+So 3 years ago I came across the site of the [Code Girls](https://codegirls.de/) and their workshops - and I had tasted blood.
+Via detours I then came across a Django workshop at the [Basislager](https://www.basislager.co/) and realized that I enjoy programming quite a bit.
 I didn't want to drop a third degree, so I thought I'd try an apprenticeship.
 Since 2019, I'm now an apprentice for IT (direction application development) and will finish in 2022 (exciting!!!).

 # What do you particularly like about programming?